-Ouestions?
+Questions?
 [Use the rest verbatim, changing your and your advisor's contact info.]
 You can ask questions at any time.
 You can ask now.
 You can ask later.
 You can talk to me or you can talk to your parents about this study at any time.
 My work telephone and e-mail are:

-PH: E-mail: In you have concerns a research, at: bout this research, you c can also contact my advisor who will be super vising this

-To go ahead with this study, I need to know that you are willing to participate and that your choice to do so is entirely voluntary.
+PH: E-mail: In you have concerns research, at: 7.5 so contact my advisor who will be supervising this O • • you are willing to participate and that your choice to do so is entirely voluntary.
 Please review your rights at the bottom of this page and sign below if you agree to participate.
 You will be given a copy of this information to keep for your own reference.